 Soft skills: check.
 Hard skills: got it.
 The only thing you have left to master are technical skills!

 Technical skills refer to your knowledge of specific tools and softwares within project management.
 These tools aren’t hard to learn—as we mentioned before, modern project management is built to be flexible and easy to use.
-These eight skills are aspects of project management you should become familiar with, so you know when and how to leverage them.
+These eight skills are aspects of project management roles you should become familiar with, so you know when and how to leverage them.

 Gantt charts are a way to visualize your project as a horizontal bar chart, where each bar represents a piece of work and the length of each bar represents the amount of time that work will take.
-Gantt charts have several key features, including:

 Traditional Gantt chart technology can be tricky to use and limited in scope, which is why, at Asana, we took the best of Gantt chart technology and created Timeline, a Gantt-chart like tool that helps you see how all of the pieces fit together.